 Central America has many mountain ranges.
-Most of the population of Honduras, Costa Rica and Guatemala live in the mountain valleys.
+With most of the population of Honduras, Costa Rica and Guatemala living in the mountain valleys.
 These areas have temperate weather and are ideal for the production of coffee, beans and other crops.

 To retire in Central America is attractive for several reasons.

-- Most of the governments are stable.
+- Most of the governments are relatively stable.
 In order to attract people to retire in Central America a number of countries offer enticing financial and relocation benefits.
-In addition they also offer excellent incentives for starting or relocating businesses.
+They also offer excellent incentives for starting or relocating businesses.
 In recent years many of these countries have become home to communities of digital nomads.

 - Central America has the advantage in that it is close to the USA with regular flights available.
 It also operates in similar time zones.
 With these factors adding to the lure..

-- They have some of the most attractive real-estate opportunities on earth... especially for waterfront properties.
-In addition their cost of living in a fraction what you'd pay in a First World country.
+- These countries have some of the most attractive real-estate opportunities on earth... especially for waterfront properties.
+In addition their cost of living is a fraction what you'd pay in a First World country.

 - As far as safety is concerned Central American countries are relatively safe.
 But like many developing countries (and a growing number of First World countries!) they do suffer from the normal petty theft and tourist scams found in third world, urban, tourist havens.
 Many of the major cities are rapidly taking on first-world characteristics.
 But like any country, some poverty stricken urban areas of the cities should be avoided.

-Whether you're simply in the market for a place to relax and spend a few months a year or to permanently relocate, they are well worth considering.
+Whether you're simply in the market for a place to relax and spend a few month's a year or to permanently relocate, Central America is well worth considering.

 Climate and Weather

 Climate and weather in all of these countries is broadly similar.
-Situated north of the equator within the tropics they have a typically tropical climate with year around high temperatures at low altitudes.
+Situated north of the equator within the tropics they have a typical tropical climate with year around high temperatures at the low altitudes.

 However temperatures vary significantly with altitude.
-From sea level up to about 3 000 feet, temperatures are hot throughout the year.
-Near the coast humidity is high but relief is provided by the temperate sea breezes.
+From sea level up to about 3 000 feet (1 000 metres), temperatures are hot throughout the year.
+Near the coast humidity is high but some relief is provided by the temperate sea breezes.

-In the 3 000 to 6 000 feet altitude range the temperatures are cooler.
+In the 3 000 to 6 000 feet (2 000 metres) altitude range the temperatures are cooler.
 With many local differences in the amount of rainfall, depending on altitude and the aspect of the mountains in relation to the prevailing winds.

-The mountain areas with altitudes of 6,000 to 10,000 feet are limited in extent.
+The mountain areas with altitudes of 6,000 to 10,000 feet (3 000 metres) are limited in extent.
 Conditions here are quite cool and typical of temperate latitudes.
 Frost and snow may occasionally occur but the mountains are not high enough to carry permanent snow.